Why Eye Exams Are Essential for Kids’ Vision

 Eye exams help improve kids’ vision

-Comprehensive eye exams serve as an opportunity to see exactly how well—or not—your child can see.
+Eye exams are your chance to learn exactly how well—or not well—your child can see.
 It’s common for someone to think they have perfect eyesight right up until they get a pair of glasses or contact lenses.
-This is especially true for children, as they might not realize they are experiencing vision problems.
-Getting into a vision doctor early can prevent squinting and struggling to see while offering a chance to get the proper vision correctors if needed.
+This is especially true for children, as they might not realize they are experiencing vision issues.

 Protect your kids’ vision with annual eye exams